SireMartin/Ultimate4ByteDb/README.md

 - bind the redis container to another port on the host system
 - stop the redis server on the host system

 I experienced problems with the bind mount in a window environment.
-I simply does not bind the dump.rbp file without error notification.
+It simply does not bind the dump.rbp file and does not provide any error notification.
-I recommend running docker-compose on Linux or WSL (if Windows).
+I recommend running docker-compose on Linux or WSL.
 I did not test it on Mac.

 # parse-sourcify.yml